 - Entry for graduates is typically through the Civil Service Fast Stream, where starting salaries are in the region of £28,000 for the Diplomatic Service scheme.

 For those posted overseas, benefits may include hardship allowances for posts where living conditions are considered difficult, education allowances for children, travel expenses and rent-free accommodation.

 Income figures are intended as a guide only.

 You're likely to work a standard working week.
 However, some of the work may involve being on-call 24 hours a day.

 Hours may vary for overseas posts, depending on where you work.

 What to expect

-- You'll be based in FCO offices in London or in embassies, consulates or High Commissions all over the world.
+- You'll be based in FCDO offices in London or in embassies, consulates or high commissions all over the world.

 - Once qualified, you'll change roles every three to four years.
 However, you won't be sent anywhere you've not asked to go and will apply for each role based on your own preferences and career ambitions.

 - The work can be challenging, but also rewarding as you can make a real impact on international relations.

 - The FCDO is keen to recruit people from a range of different backgrounds and encourages applications from diverse communities.

 The main entry point for graduates into the Diplomatic Service is currently through the Civil Service Fast Stream programme.
 For entry on to the Diplomatic Service scheme, you'll need to have (or be expecting) at least a 2:2 degree, which can be in any subject.
 You must also be a British citizen and have been resident in the UK for at least two of the last ten years.